Mental Health Facilities in South Carolina

 Union Mental Health Center - Union, SC

-Union Mental Health Center is one of mental health facilities in Union, South Carolina, located at 130 Medical Sciences Drive, 29379 zip code.
-Union Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Union Mental Health Center provides cognitive behavioral therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Union Mental Health Center also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-Additional services provided at Union Mental Health Center include suicide prevention services, housing services and supported employment.
+Union Mental Health Center is a mental health clinic in Union, SC, located at 130 Medical Sciences Drive, in the 29379 zip code.
+Union Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Union Mental Health Center offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Union Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+More services at Union Mental Health Center include court-ordered outpatient treatment, vocational rehabilitation services and assertive community treatment.

 Catawba Community Mental Health Center York Adult Services - Rock Hill, SC